 It is a tough plant as it can tolerate drought and neglect.

 It is a shade loving plant and grows well in low light.
-In a good conducive environment, it can grow up to 5 feet tall.
+In a well conducive environment, it can grow up to 5 feet tall.

 It can stay in the same pot for years.